mikevitelli/filmdex/README.md

-FilmDex is currently in development
+FilmDex is currently in development and comming soon!